a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

  \
  \
 There is something about the way \
-The street lights touch your face \
+The street light touches your face \
 The French call it je ne sais quoi \
 I call it fall in love
  \